-the text following an equation need not be a new paragraph.
-Please punctuate equations as regular text.

 4. Discussion

 Authors should discuss the results and how they can be interpreted in perspective of previous studies and of the working hypotheses.
 The findings and their implications should be discussed in the broadest context possible.
 Future research directions may also be highlighted.